jamesheald/COIN/README.md

 S is a cell array (one cell per run) and w is vector specifying the relative weight of each run.
 In the absence of adaptation data, each run is assigned an equal weight.
 ### Plotting internal representations

-Use properties to indicate which variables to plot, as well as any additional information such as the values at which to evaluate a distribution at.
-For example, to plot the distribution of the state of each context and the predicted probabilities, the following properties can be set as
+Use properties to indicate which variables to plot and to provide additional information required to generate the plots (e.g. points to evaluate a distribution at).
+For example, to plot the distribution of the state of each context and the predicted probabilities, set
 ```
 obj.xPredPlot = true; % I want to plot the state | context
 obj.gridX = linspace(-1.5,1.5,500); % values of the state at which to evaluate state | context